flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 !!! warning "Important Info"
     Fuel and payload have to be set in the aircraft (see link below) and passenger boarding has to be complete for the ZFW/ZFWCG to be correct.

-    Gear Weight (GW) value on the ECAM will appear only when certain conditions are satsified:
+    Gross Weight (GW) value on the ECAM will appear only when certain conditions are satsified:

     - This page (Init Fuel Pred) has a ZFW/ZFWCG value.
     - At least one engine is running.